BaileyAndrew/antGLasso-Implementation/README.md

 ## Other BiGraphical Lasso Algorithms

-We have a custom implementation of scBiGLasso (this project initially started out as just a Python implementation of that algorithm before the trick to remove iterativeness was discovered).
-We also have added EiGLasso as a git submodule, the main repository for that is at https://github.com/SeyoungKimLab/EiGLasso.
+We have a custom implementation of scBiGLasso (one of the dependencies of scBiGLasso is not compileable on a Mac since Matlab dropped support for all free Fortran compilers).
+We also have added EiGLasso and TeraLasso a git submodules, the main repositories are at https://github.com/SeyoungKimLab/EiGLasso and https://github.com/kgreenewald/teralasso.
 To compare against EiGLasso (which is implemented in C++), we interface through Matlab following the instructions of the authors of EiGLasso.
-This could add some overhead, but since the other algorithms are implemented in Python (a language not known for speed) we are hopeful that this does not substantially affect the analysis.
+This could add some overhead, but since antGLasso implemented in Python (a language not known for speed) we are hopeful that this does not substantially affect the analysis.
-We use the out-of-the-box hyperparameters of EiGLasso.
+We use the out-of-the-box hyperparameters for all algorithms.

 ## Practical Performance

 ### Summary

-Based on the results of my experiments, I would recommend EiGLasso when speed is not an issue, and anBiGLasso if speed becomes an issue.  anBiGLasso can handle a 1600x1600 dataset in less than a minute, whereas EiGLasso can only handle a 300x300 dataset in the same timeframe.
+Based on the results of my experiments, I would recommend EiGLasso when speed is not an issue, and antGLasso if speed becomes an issue.  anBiGLasso can handle a 1600x1600 dataset in less than a minute, whereas EiGLasso can only handle a 300x300 dataset in the same timeframe.
 However, EiGLasso, especially on small samples, is more accurate than anBiGLasso.
-The difference in accuracy is not so much on large samples.

 ### Runtimes

-scBiGLasso and EiGLasso are iterative algorithms, which means their speed can vary substantially depending on how fast they converge.
+scBiGLasso, EiGLasso, and TeraLasso are iterative algorithms, which means their speed can vary substantially depending on how fast they converge.
 Empirically I've noticed that you will get quick convergence (and good precision/recall) if your precision matrices are drawn from the Inverse Wishart Distribution with degrees